Skip to ContentSkip to Navigation

 • Policy Officer

-Develops and evaluates policies for climate adaptation and sustainable tourism, ensuring they align with cultural and ecological contexts.
+Designs, implements, and evaluates policies in areas such as climate adaptation, migration, or sustainable tourism, ensuring they align with social and ecological justice.

 • Project Manager